Jan Kossowski: Life

 Jan Kossowski was born in the estate of Chrzanówka, near Mogilev in the Podolia region (today's Belarus) on 13 July 1898.
 The Kossowski family had his roots in the voivodeship of Lublin; Franciszek the ancestor was the first Kossowski of the line in the 15th century.

-His mother Karolina died when he was 11 years old in 1909 and his father Jan passed away in 1917.
+His mother Karolina died when he was 11 years old in 1909 and his father Jan died in 1917.
 The young Jan graduated from Mogilev primary school and from Vinnytsia junior school.
 He then started learning in Odessa.

 On 27 April 1917 he volunteered for the Polish I Corps in Russia commanded by the general Józef Dowbor-Muśnicki: injured in June 1918, he was sent home to his family estate.
 After working two years as an accountant in a sugar refinery in Stepanówce, near Vinnytsia, he joined anew the Polish army in 1920, and participated to the Battle of Warsaw for which he was decorated.